gutfeeling/pythonbooks_reviews/README.md

 will render it as :star:.
 For two stars, type `:star: :star:`.
 This will be rendered as :star: :star:.
 And so on.
 The best books should get 5 stars and the worst books should get 1 star.

+2. In the same line as the star, add a very short summary of your opinion about the book.
+Think something in the lines of "Great book for Python beginners" or "Didn't learn much from this book, won't recommend".
+The summary line should be bold, formatted using `**`.

-2. Include the following information in your review:
+3. Include the following information in your review:

    - *When did you read this book?*